 In terms of a colour palette, I decided to utilise darker shades of grey as opposed to sticking with my usual white and light grey theme, because I want the room to feel cosy no matter how much sunshine is making its way through the curtains.
 I also think the timber mixes better with darker grey, and makes the room feel more comfortable and warm.
 I do think I’ll eventually hang a print in this room, but for now I like how simple, minimal and clean it feels, and I worry that hanging something on the walls will add a level of distraction in what is intended to be a silent and calm space.

 We’re yet to have any guests actually stay in the room since it’s been completed, but I’ve taken to the occasional midday nap in there on days when I’m not feeling so great, and it couldn’t be any more ideal.
 It’s quiet, breezy, and in an area of our house that isn’t touched by the afternoon sun.
 Belle and Nala are also taking turns to sleep in it each night, as apparently they’re yet to figure out a way to share a queen-sized bed between the two of them without coming to blows.

-Make sure to let me know in the comments below if you’d like to see more interiors style content on the blog, and don’t forget that if do you like my interiors style and are after any of the pieces you see in these kinds of posts, you can shop the Homewares & Decor Edit that gets updated weekly with everything new that I’m coveting and styling for my home.
+If you like my interiors style and are after any of the pieces you see in these kinds of posts, you can shop the Homewares & Decor Edit that gets updated weekly with everything new that I’m coveting and styling for my home.